bluesky/tiled/docs/source/tutorials/streaming.md

 ## Disconnecting or Closing

-As subscriber can disconnect from a stream at any point, like so:
+A subscriber can disconnect from a stream at any point, like so:

 ```py
 sub.stop()